You’re probably here because you’ve seen the value of YouTube for other businesses and want to capitalize on it for your own marketing strategy.

 - Non-skippable ads that play in a video

 - Image or text overlay ads that appear over the bottom portion of a video

 - Sponsored videos that appear in search results or next to recommended videos

 You can also use your YouTube channel audience to build a remarketing list for your Google Ads campaigns.
 You’ll customize your campaign settings through Google Ads, including how you pay for your ads.
 In many cases, you’ll pay for YouTube ads on a cost-per-view (CPV) or cost-per-thousand-impressions (CPM) basis.

 How to review YouTube video performance

 No YouTube video marketing strategy is complete without analytics –– YouTube Analytics, to be exact.
 Whether you launch unpaid (organic) or paid videos, you can hop into YouTube Analytics — found in YouTube Studio — to check in on how everything is performing.
-In the Analytics platform, you can track videos according to preset or custom periods of time and look at your subscriber count, views, watch time, and so much more.
-Some important metrics to track include:

 - Video views: How many people have watched your video

 - Video click-through rate (CTR): The percentage of how many people saw your video and clicked through to watch it